ilpianista/meteoeuregio/README.md

 This integration only supports locations within Euregio (Tyrol, South Tyrol and Trentino).

+## Installation

+### Manual Installation

+1. Download or clone this repository.
+1. Copy the `custom_components/meteoeuregio` folder to your Home Assistant custom_components directory.
+1. Restart Home Assistant to recognize the new integration.

 ## Donate

 Donations via [Liberapay](https://liberapay.com/ilpianista) or Bitcoin (1Ph3hFEoQaD4PK6MhL3kBNNh9FZFBfisEH) are always welcomed, _thank you_!